BerkeleyLab/Bedrock/projects/comms_top/README.md

 a TCL file containing a dictionary with all configuration parameters for a specific GTX.
-The remaining arguments associate the configuration with a specific GTX in the chip and set options that are used in the generation of the final Verilog modules (`q0_gtx_wrap`, `q1_gtx_wrap`, `q2_gtx_wrap`, `q3_gtx_wrap`), which all remain in `qgtx_wrap.v`
+The remaining arguments associate the configuration with a specific GTX in the chip and set options that are used in the generation of the final Verilog modules (`q0_gtx_wrap`, `q1_gtx_wrap`, `q2_gtx_wrap`, `q3_gtx_wrap`), which all remain in `qgtx_wrap.v`.

 `qgtx_wrap.v` makes extensive use of Verilog macros to generate the correct code in the presence of different configuration parameters.
-These are defined in `qgtx_wrap_stub.vh` and `qgtx_wrap_pack.vh` and are selectively activated based on compile-time defines set by `gtx_gen.tcl`
+These are defined in `qgtx_wrap_stub.vh` and `qgtx_wrap_pack.vh` and are selectively activated based on compile-time defines set by `gtx_gen.tcl`.

-> An expanded version of `qgtx_wrap.v` can be generated, for debug purposes or otherwise:
+> An expanded version of `qgtx_wrap.v` can be generated, for debug purposes or otherwise, by running:

 `bedrock/fpga_family$ make qgtx_template`